 Wondering just which sugary treat he’d like the best?
 Here’s the scoop on what we’re offering:

 Gift Baskets: Choose from our Father’s Day Gift Basket Supreme Smiles and Dad will be pleased that you have (more than) enough for seconds.
 The #1 Dad message on our artistically baked cookies will make him feel special, too.
 Besides the Gift Basket Supreme Smiles, we’ve also created different sizes and assortments so you can pick not only his favorite but stay within your budget, too.
 Does Dad enjoy chocolate?
-Buy him the Gourmet Father’s Day Gift, a tower of rows stacked with the finest Father’s Day treats we have to offer, from his favorite gourmet soft chocolate chip cookie to the classic Smiley, an all-new assembly of classic treats we’ve put together to celebrate Dad.
+Buy him the Gourmet Father’s Day Gift, a present with the finest Father’s Day treats we have to offer, our favorite gourmet classic Smiley cookies & chocolates, an all-new assembly of classic treats we’ve put together to celebrate Dad.

 Special Cookies For Dad: Does Dad have a sweet tooth for our original best, the classic Smiley?
 Mix in a few Smiley cookies replaced with a #1 Dad slogan for the tastiest Father’s Day cookie gift money can buy.
-If chocolate makes Pops happy, why not go for one dozen Gourmet Chocolate chip cookies?
 And then, if it’s all about appreciation, make him feel special with a tray of our original cookies emblazoned with “Happy Father’s Day”.
 The fun colored font and bright lettering will make for a special treat Dad won’t forget.

 Colorful Fish Cookies: How about fish shaped smiley cookies in bright, happy colors?
 A Father’s Day Cookies assortment like this will surely bring a few smiles and perhaps bring back some favorite shared fishing memories.
 We’re calling it a “reel treat.”
 If Dad likes to fish, this is the treat for him.
 Dad won’t forget that Father’s Day gift for years to come.
 You can also change it up with half a dozen added original Smiley Cookies to make Dad smile.